-To assist authorities in establishing, planning and implementing VTS effectively IALA has prepared Guideline XXXX Competencies for planning and implementing VTS.
-The Guideline provides a mechanism to ensure those responsible for the planning and implementation are competent in the practices described in Recommendation R0119 - Establishment of VTS and associated Guideline G1150 - Establishing, Planning and Implementing VTS.
+3.3.1.
+Guideline 1160 - Competencies for Planning and Implementing a VTS to ensure those responsible for the planning and implementation are competent in the practices described in Recommendation R0119 (V-119) Establishment of a VTS and associated Guideline G1150 Establishing, Planning and Implementing a VTS.